MrNiceGuy0903/linkBot/README.md

 "/create-event"
 Required Item "Trigger Word"
- This is the string of chars that when seen will trigger the Orgy to begin.
+ This is the string of characters that when seen will trigger the Orgy to begin.
 Then selection begins

 #### Step 1: What Kind of Event would you like to have private (just you) or Public so Eveyrone can Join in